GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 </slot>
 ```

-## Communicate across hierarchy with context
+## Communicates across hierarchy with context

 When a component has a slot containing descendants, it cannot set properties, subscribe to events, or get a reference to
 a descendant.
 This creates a difficult boundary to communication between components.